Dark Shadows Play

 Barnabas felt sure that he would go to Willie when he returned from his taking of the air.
 Perhaps he would watch him as he pretended to read.
 He was capable of a tempest of visceral pleasure simply from watching and wanting his lover and his prey.
 Yes.
 Now he would have him.
 Stepping back inside, Barnabas' passion grew as he stopped to pick up his book, the door to his study snapping open, his progress down the hallway a pressing need moving slowly to the front of the house.

-Willie heard Barnabas' approach, and moved to a chair, a sign of willingness to wait until needed.
+Willie heard Barnabas' approach, and moved to a chair, a sign of offered submission, and willingness to wait until needed.

 You are needed, Barnabas thought, making a sly smile with his face turned away from Willie, though he knew Willie's eyes were down in submission.

 I will let him kneel to me.
-Barnabas abandoned the book and walked to the center of the room.
+Barnabas abandoned the book and walked from the hall into the center of the room.
 Neither of them moved.
 There was a complete lack of the need to look at one another.
 They were lost in the passion of their dance of sex.

 "You may," Barnabas said finally.